Amlodipine Tablets (5mg & 10mg)

-You must tell your doctor of all other medicines you are currently taking before being prescribed Amlodipine, as it some medicine can interact negatively with it.
-Below are some of the medicines which are known to negatively affect your body:
+You must tell your doctor of all other medicines you are currently taking before being prescribed Amlodipine, as some medicines can interact negatively with it.
+Below are some of the medicines which are known to negatively affect your body while you take Amlodipine:

 - Some Antibiotics